 With America still pulling out of the Great Depression and the threat of war looming ever nearer, comics were bound to gain popularity.
 Readers could connect with characters like Superman and Captain America, two of the foremost characters of the Golden Age, who were champions of the oppressed and the downtrodden, beacons of light in dark and troubled times.
 Their stories depicted altruistic heroism and the promise of good conquering evil, and they took on crooks, corrupt politicians and organized crime; very real societal problems that have never gone away.
 Comic books were a much-needed morale-booster for the times.

 Within the greater context of the evolution of comics as a medium, The Golden Age was a time of experimentation.
 The Comics industry was in its infancy, its potential still being tested.
-Creators were experimenting with subject matter, style, and page layout to varying degrees of success.
+Creators were experimenting with content, form, and style to varying degrees of success.
 At the same time, realizing that this might be more than a fleeting fad, many pulp publishers turned to publishing comics, engendering a genre explosion.
 Caped crusaders, science fiction, jungle adventures, romance, westerns and more emerged.
 Some of the work to materialize during the Golden Age is among the wildest and weirdest of the medium.
 Very little, however, was as singularly bizarre as what emerged from the mind-boggling imagination of Fletcher Hanks.